Computing Minimum Rainbow and Strong Rainbow Colorings of Block Graphs

-We will then consider the complexity of Algorithm~\ref{alg:src_block}.
-It is an easy observation that lines 1 to 6 take linear time.
-Observe that on lines 8 to 11, we essentially perform reachability queries of the form \emph{given a vertex $v \in V(T)$, return any vertex of degree less than 3 of $T$ that is reachable from $v$ with a path including a given edge $(u,v)$, and no other edges incident to $v$}.
-In our context, $v$ is $C_j$, and $u$ is $C_i$, where $C_i \in \{C_1,C_2,C_3\}$.
-The naive way of answering such queries is to start a depth-first search (DFS) from each $C_i$, and halt when a suitable vertex is found.
-However, such implementation requires $O(d)$ time, where $d$ is the diameter of the input graph $G$.
-Using elementary techniques, we can preprocess the clique tree $T$ after line 1 using linear time to answer such queries in $O(1)$ time.
-Thus, the total runtime will be linear as the for-loop on line 7 loops $O(n)$ times.
+Let us then consider the complexity of Algorithm~\ref{alg:src_block}.
+It is an easy observation that lines 1 to 5 take linear time.
+Observe that on line 9, we essentially perform reachability queries of the form \emph{given a block $B \in \mathcal{V}_{\geq 3}$, return a block containing less than 3 cut vertices that is reachable from cut vertex $b \in B$ with a path containing no cut vertices of $B$ besides $b$}.
+In our context, such a query is performed for each cut vertex $b_1$, $b_2$, and $b_3$.
+The naive way of answering such queries is to start a depth-first search (DFS) from each $b_1$, $b_2$, and $b_3$, and halt when a suitable block is found.
+However, such implementation requires $\Omega(d)$ time, where $d$ is the diameter of the input graph $G$.
+Using elementary techniques, we can preprocess the block graph $G$ before the execution of line 1 using linear time to answer such queries in $O(1)$ time.
+Thus, the total runtime will be linear as the for-loop on line 6 loops $O(n)$ times.